Cassville, MO

 What Is a Level 2 Chimney Inspection?

 During a level 2 chimney inspection, we use a closed-circuit internal camera to get a thorough look at the chimney and flue, making it a bit more detailed than your basic level 1 overview.
 In some cases, we may require access to surrounding areas such as attics, crawlspaces, and basements.
 If you use your fireplace, furnace, or wood stove frequently, a level 2 inspection should be conducted annually.
+A Level 2 inspection may also be recommended if you have noticed any changes in the operation or appearance of your home heating appliance or chimney since your last inspection, or if there are any noticeable damages.

 Level 2 chimney inspections are typically recommended under the following conditions: